 History of the Brier

-The Brier is probably the truest of any Canadian sporting championship.
-Twelve teams, representing each of the ten provinces, plus the Yukon/NWT and Northern Ontario, compete for the Brier Tankard, the refurbished silver trophy that was presented to the winners of the Brier during Macdonald Tobacco’s 50-year sponsorship.
+The Tim Hortons Brier is probably the truest of any Canadian sporting championship.
+Fifteen teams, representing each of Curling Canada’s 14 Member Associations as well as the defending champion Team Canada, compete for the Brier Tankard, the refurbished silver trophy that was presented to the winners of the Brier during Macdonald Tobacco’s 50-year sponsorship.
 The trophy was re-introduced in 2001 in Ottawa at the first Nokia Brier, when the famed Labatt Brier Tankard was retired after the 2000 Brier in Saskatoon.

 The Canadian men’s curling championship began in 1927 in Toronto and has been contested each year since, with the exception of the war years (1943, 1944 and 1945).
 After being held in Toronto from 1927-1939, the Brier went ‘national’ in 1940, staged in Winnipeg.

 It has been held in every province at least once and in 31 cities from coast-to-coast.

 Manitoba has won a leading 27 Briers, the last by skip Jeff Stoughton in 2011 in London; Alberta is next with 26 victories.

 Prince Edward Island, New Brunswick and the three Territories have yet to win.